3tty0n/morphlang-proto/README.md

 ## Structure

 * morph
-  * Implementation for the morphlang
+  * Implementation for morphlang
 * morph-macro
   * Macro implementation to use morph in a Rust program
+* morph-standalone
+  * Standalone compiler from morphlang to C/C++